MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/set_3d_audio_options.md

 ```

 **When to use it:**
-When you want to make a 2D sound gain 3D capabilities over code.
+When you want to make a 2D sound gain 3D capabilities via. code instead of the ```ScriptableObject```.